Log canonical $3$-fold complements: Proof of the theorems

 and

 Observe that $B_Y$ (resp. $B'_Y$) is the strict transform of $B$ (resp. $B'$) with all the prime components contained in the support of $E$ removed.
-By (1) and (2) of Remark~\ref{reduction complements}, we know it suffices to produce a $n$-complement for $(Y,B_Y+E)$.
+By parts (1) and (2) of Lemma~\ref{reduction complements}, we know it suffices to produce an $n$-complement for $(Y,B_Y+E)$.
 Observe that $(Y,B_Y+E)$ is $\qq$-complemented over $t\in T$, hence the assumptions of the theorem are preserved.
 Observe that all the log canonical places of $(Y,B_Y+B'_Y+E)$ are contained in the support of $E$.
 Therefore, for $\epsilon>0$ small enough, the pair

 is a $\qq$-factorial dlt pair which is pseudo-effective over $T$.
 We run a minimal model program for $K_Y+B_Y+(1+\epsilon)B'_Y+E$ over $T$, which terminates with a good minimal model $(Z,B_Z+(1+\epsilon)B'_Z+E_Z)$ over $T$ (see, e.g.,~\cite{Fuj00}).
 Here, $B_Z$ (resp. $B'_Z$ and $E_Z)$ denotes the strict transform of $B_Y$ (resp. $B'_Y$ and $E$).
 Observe that this minimal model program is also a minimal model program for